meshery/meshery/docs/pages/guides/infrastructure-management/infrastructure-management.md

 <h3>Frequently Asked Questions</h3>

-**Q: How does Meshery determine where to get the chart for provisioning components?**
+**Q: How does Meshery determine where to get the required dependency for provisioning components?**

 **A:** Meshery determines the source based on the metadata of models and components.
 This metadata includes the actual location of the components, whether it's a Helm chart, Kubernetes manifests, or any other format.
 Depending on the type of source (Helm chart or Kubernetes manifest), Meshery deploys the components accordingly.